-In-Depth Look: Tax Credits under Inflation Reduction Act
+In-Depth Look: Transferable Tax Credits Under the Inflation Reduction Act

 The Inflation Reduction Act (IRA) created 11 transferable tax credits.